predixdesignsystem/px-colors-design/README.md

 # Colors

-The Colors module assigns Sass variables to the GE color palette.
+The Colors module assigns Sass variables to the PX color palette.

 ## Installation